auerbachsd/NLSeer/README.md

 ## Dataset

 The main dataset is a compilation of nuclear localization signals organized by experimental verification that was extracted from the paper by Yamagishi et al in their 2016 paper (see citation below).
-As a validation set, another NLS dataset was obtained from the Rost Lab at the Technical University of Munich.
 The Yamagishi dataset has about 1,300 signals while the Rost dataset has approximately 300 verified NLS signals.
+For further enhancement of model capabilities, another dataset compiled by the Danish Department of Health Technology (cited below) including proteins containing signals for various organelles in addition to the nucleus were also screened in the model.

 This dataset was modified in the following ways:

 <ul>
-    <li> Obtained UniProt IDs for each protein in the datasets to help obtain their 3-D structure using NLS sequences as a query, these IDs were added to the dataset (URL: https://www.uniprot.org/peptide-search) </li>
     <li> Through their UniProt IDs, full sequences were added to the dataset using the query system provided on the UniProt website.
 (URL for reference: https://www.uniprot.org/id-mapping) </li>
-    <li> For the validation set, UniProt IDs and full sequences were obtained using the same methods. </li>
+    <li> For the DeepLoc set, UniProt IDs and full sequences were obtained using the same methods. </li>
     <li> Some NLS sequences were updated accordingly during the search process as some of them were identified using antiquated technologies.
 Others which could not be found using the UniProt search tools or verified in scientific literature were removed from the list.
 However, only a few of the original sequences were lacking this verification </li>

 ## Approach
 We used different approaches to estimate the contribution of each amino acid in a protein sequence to a potential NLS motif.
-To be completed.

 ### Position-specific scoring matrix (PSSM)
-The PSSM approach lines up a series of proteins padded to the same length for simplicity and then assigns a score to each amino acid based on motifs found in the training data.
-Individual amino acids found in these motifs were identified with high accuracy.
+The PSSM approach lines up a series of proteins padded to the same length for simplicity (1000 residues each) and then assigns a score to each amino acid based on motifs found in the training data.
+The logic of this approach is that over the course of evolution, groups of amino acids that perform a certain function are conserved over time.
+This means that proteins that have similar functions tend to have similar sequences, whether for the overall length of the protein or for select motifs in the sequence.
+Individual amino acids found in these motifs were identified with ~70% accuracy.
-To be completed.

-### Graph convolutional networks (GCNs) and bidirectional Encoder Representations from Transformers (BERT)
+### Convolutional neural networks (CNNs) and bidirectional Encoder Representations from Transformers (BERT)

-Two types of output were fed into these GCNs: the first was the embeddings of the protein sequence itself and the second was the corresponding 3-D structure node embeddings.
-For the first type of data, the sequences were pre-processed using the BERT embedder ProtBERT developed by the Rost Lab and optimized for analyzing proteins of varying lengths.
-3-D structures were obtained from the AlphaFold database, which were then used to generate contact maps, or graphical representations of interactions between residues to check if this affected NLS likelihood.
-These contact maps were embedded further to generate node embeddings or a low-dimensional representation of the 3-D structure.
+First, the BERT model was used to process the amino acid sequences by truncating their length past the maximum of 512 and padding anything shorter than that to that number.
+This model utilized an Adam optimizer and a cross-entropy loss function.
+Due to computational constraints, we ran a very basic version of the model where only two epochs were used and the batch size was two.
+Even with bare-bones settings, the model was too taxing to run on our computers, so we pivoted towards the CNN model.

+The CNN model involved one-hot encoding - meaning that documented NLS sequences within our dataset were labelled as 1, and everything else was labelled 0 - this includes whole sequences of non-nuclear proteins once they were added to the dataset.
+Different kernel sizes were selected to further optimize the model.
+In addition to using the Tensorflow package to generate the CNN model, this was supplemented further by XGBoost, which prevented overfitting and minimized training loss.

 ## Citations
+DeepLoc 2.0: multi-label subcellular localization prediction using protein language models.
+Vineet Thumuluri, Jose Juan Almagro Armenteros, Alexander Rosenberg Johansen, Henrik Nielsen, Ole Winther.
+Nucleic Acids Research, Web server issue 2022.